Our Facilitator’s Glossary is provided as a service to the facilitation community.

 Seeking more than one positioning statement.
 This is generally to be avoided as it results in confusion during strategy execution.

 This is a plan (a detailed method or sequence of activities and resources) that defines the means by which a person or organization intends to achieve their primary goal.
-Each goal should have a “strategy” designed to achieve the goal.
-Typically, a strategy will require multiple courses of action, goals for each (that complement the primary goal), and thus substrategies (tactics) to achieve the primary strategy.
+Each goal should have at least one strategy designed to achieve the goal.
+Typically, a strategy will require multiple courses of action, goals for each (that complement the primary goal), and tactics to achieve the primary strategy.
 A strategic plan often consists of a hierarchy of goal-strategy-subgoals-substrategies- (and so on) . . .

 Strategic Planning is the process of answering the questions: “Where are we going?
 What should we be doing? and How will we do it?”
 In organizations, it is the planning that embraces the entire enterprise (cross function) and intended for various horizons, and considers significant future events that have the potential to radically alter the organization; “far, wide, and high-level.”